Attorney for Criminal Restitution Hearings

 Sufficient Evidence Must be Presented to Show Fair Market Value

-Florida courts have found that, absent special circumstances, the price the victim pays to replace the item should not be used.
+When determining the restitution amount, the price the victim pays to replace the item should not be used.
 Instead, the proper determination is made by looking at the fair market value of the item.
-Ibrahim v.
-State, 866 So.2d 749, 750 (5th DCA 2004) (finding that the defendant could not be required to pay restitution for a stolen safe when no evidence was present to show the fair market value at the time the safe was stolen).
+In Ibrahim v.
+State, 866 So.2d 749, 750 (5th DCA 2004), the court found that the defendant could not be required to pay restitution for a stolen safe when no evidence was present to show the fair market value at the time the safe was stolen.

 Use of Replacement Value Can Be Use in Limited Circumstances

-Rather than providing for a certain method of determining restitution, the Florida legislature has given certain leeway to the judges that make these decision after a restitution hearing.
-See § 775.089(1)(a), Fla.
-Stat.
-(2006) (instructing the trial court to award restitution for “[d]amage or loss caused directly or indirectly by the defendant's offense” or “related to the defendant's criminal episode” but does not state the specifying method to be used for determining the amount of the loss or damage).
+Rather than providing for a certain method of determining restitution, the Florida legislature has given certain leeway to the judges that make these decisions after a restitution hearing.
+Florida Statute § 775.089(1)(a), Fla.
+Stat., instructs the trial court to award restitution for “[d]amage or loss caused directly or indirectly by the defendant’s offense” or “related to the defendant’s criminal episode” but does not state the specifying method to be used for determining the amount of the loss or damage.